Treating Dental & Oral Issues

 Tooth loss

-Increased risk of polygenic disease, cardiovascular disease, cancer, and metabolism diseases
+Increased risk of polygenic disease, cardiovascular disease, cancer, and metabolic diseases

 If left untreated, infection from a tooth symptom will unfold to alternative elements of your head or neck, and it will even result in infection, a severe blood infection.